qcubed-4/orm/install/project/includes/configuration/templates/README.md

 or remove.

 Templates will be loaded in alphabetic order, with later templates overriding earlier templates.
-Templates starting with numbers are reserved for the QCubed system and will be loaded first.
+Templates starting with numbers are reserved for the QCubed-4 system and will be loaded first.

 Templates in the project\codegen\templates library will be loaded last and